 Types of MOA as per companies act 2013

-As notified under Schedule I of companies act 2013 following are the types of MOA that different types of companies can adopt:
+As notified under Schedule I of the companies act 2013 following are the types of MOA that different types of companies can adopt:

 Table A: Company limited by shares